lawrennd/snippets/_data-science/includes/osm-access-assess-address.md

 - **Address**: How do we answer the specific question or solve the problem at hand?}

 \subsection{Applying the Framework}

-\codeassignment{Using the lessons from the article, have a look at the functionality you created, and identify generalisable Access, Assess and Address functionality that could come in useful in the future.

-Use git to fork this repository: https://github.com/lawrennd/fynesse_template and include your code in the `access.py`, `assess.py`, and `address.py` files.

-Demonstrate this by importing your repository below and calling a couple example functions.

 Using the lessons from the article, have a look at the functionality you created, and identify generalisable Access, Assess and Address functionality that could come in useful in the future.